keift/blog/tutorials/install-zapret.md

                                                                                      MAKE A NOTE FOR IT
 ```

-This is an example settings for **nfqws**.
+This is an example settings for **NFQWS**.
 It may be different for each person.
 Make a note of it.

 ```shell
 --dpi-desync=fakeddisorder --dpi-desync-ttl=1 --dpi-desync-autottl=5 --dpi-desync-split-pos=1
 ```

-## 9 - Install Zapret
+## 9. Install Zapret

 Once everything is complete, we can start installing Zapret.